 Although rather low-tech - the factory paint mixer was an old coffee grinder - the factory was soon producing enough paint for J.C .Hempel to supply most of the ships along the quays of Copenhagen.

 As J.C.
 Hempel’s business grew, so did his pioneering spirit.
-In 1917, he worked with the Danish Institute of Technology (DTI) to develop the world’s first antifouling coating for ships’ hulls.
-Today, Hempel leads the world in antifouling and fouling release technology, and its relationship with DTI is still strong.
+In 1917 he released the company's first antifouling coating for ships’ hulls.
+Today, Hempel leads the world in antifouling and fouling release technology.

 The Hempel Foundation